-Stakeholders are welcomed to provide their suggestions and feedback on the present report in a public consultation from June 8, 2020 to July 8, 2020.
+Stakeholders are welcomed to provide their suggestions and feedback on Section 6 (mitigation measures) of the present report in a public consultation from June 8October 1, 2020 to July 8October 31, 2020.
 Those will be taken into account when defining the next steps towards the 2nd consultation, planned to start in October 1, 2020.
-The final report will be published on December 23 the latest.
+The final report of the 2020 study, which will be published on December 23 the latest.